-Mandevilla is a vine native to Southwestern United States, Mexico, Central America, and South America, most probably its origin can be found in the forests in Brazil.
+Mandevilla is a vine native to Southwestern United States, Mexico, Central America, and South America.
+Most probably its origin can be found in the forests in Brazil.
 It was named after a British diplomat who was also a plant collector named Henry Mandeville.
 Mandevilla belongs to the Apocynaceae family of plants.

-Mandevilla x amoena ‘Alice du Pont’ is a frost-tender evergreen plant that can grow up to 7m or 22ft.
+Mandevilla x amoena ‘Alice du Pont’ is a frost-tender evergreen plant.
+It grows up to 7m or 22ft.
 It is also known as Dipladenia or Rocktrumpet.
 It is a large woody climber.
 Mandevilla x amoena ‘Alice du Pont’ flowers are rather impressive and eye-catching.
-They are trumpet-shaped, pink and almost 4″ or 10cm across.
+They are trumpet-shaped, and pink.
+They are almost 4″ or 10cm across.
+Mandevilla x amoena ‘Alice du Pont’ flowers from spring to Autumn.
 Mandevilla leaves are oval and glossy.
-This plant will need support to climb.
+Help support this plant so it can climb, you can use trellis or ties to secure it to some sort of support.

-Mandevilla x amoena ‘Alice du Pont’ flowers from spring to Autumn.
-Plant Mandevilla in full or partial sun in a fertile, moist and well-drained soil, keep it away from the very strong sun at least part of the day.
-Outdoors in temperate climates and in the cold keep it in a container so you can move it indoors when the cold climate begins anything below 50°F or 10°C. If you are in a dry climate then water regularly.
-Prune to shape Mandevilla x amoena ‘Alice du Pont’ and make it bushier, they can tolerate heavy pruning if necessary.
+Plant outdoors in temperate climates.
+In the colder regions, keep it in a container so you can move it indoors when the cold begins.
+Mandevilla tolerates temperatures down to 50°F or 10°C. If you are in a dry climate then water regularly.
+Prune to shape Mandevilla x amoena ‘Alice du Pont‘, This will help make it bushier.
+It tolerates heavy, pruning if necessary.
 Do not fertilize in the winter.
 Watch out for mealybugs.

 Propagate Mandevilla x amoena ‘Alice du Pont’ from seeds in spring or softwood cuttings in summer.